 As your baby grows, regular check-ups will let you know if your baby is developing and growing at a healthy pace.

-You go to your GP's surgery for a check-up 2 weeks after the birth to see how your baby is developing.
+You should make an appointment to visit your GP 2 weeks after the birth to check how your baby is developing.

-Your GP or the GP practice nurse will talk about you and your baby’s wellbeing.
-They should discuss your birth experience and how you are doing.
+Your GP or the GP practice nurse will talk to you about you and your baby’s wellbeing.

 Make an appointment with your GP for the 6 week check.
-Both your health and your baby's health is checked during the same appointment.
+Both your health and your baby's health are checked during the same appointment.
 The mother's check is called the postnatal check-up.

 If you had private antenatal care, your postnatal check-up will be done in the maternity hospital by your consultant.

-They will examine your baby and check on their hips, heart and eyes.
-They will ask if your baby has had their 'heel prick' and their hearing test.
+- ask if your baby has had their 'heel prick' and their hearing test

-If you were told during the examination in hospital that your baby needed a hip ultrasound you should have got an appointment by six weeks.
-If you haven’t, tell your GP.
+- you were told in hospital that your baby needed a hip ultrasound

 Your GP will give you advice on feeding, weaning, keeping your baby safe and vaccines.